 She shares both personal experiences and a lot of practical tips for anyone who is thinking about moving to Toronto.

 This interview is part of the Ask an Expat series.
 In this series, I interview people living all over the world but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips about moving to the place the expat now calls home, and information about what to see and do here.

 “Prior to moving abroad, I was your stock standard country girl.

 I grew up in regional Australia and was pretty much the same as everyone else in the town.
 My weekdays consisted of work, gym and being exhausted each night.
 And my weekends consisted of sport and the pub.
-As fun as this may sound, by the age of 22 I knew that there was something else out there for me.
+As fun as this may sound, I knew that there was something else out there for me.

 I didn‘t want to be stuck in the 9-5 rut, working a job that I didn’t love, for the rest of my life.

 From the age of 15 when I got my first job, I saw so many people in their 60s who had worked at a place that they hated for 30+ years just because they were too lazy to make a change.
 They would constantly say things like, “Next year, I’ll go on a holiday” or “I’ve always wanted to visit X but never had the time”.

 I knew that I did not want to be this person in 40 years.

 Although I was SO scared, I decided that I didn’t want to look back and regret not doing the things I had always dreamed of.
 On Boxing Day 2016 my partner and I walked into a Travel Agent’s and randomly booked a one-way ticket to Canada.